joebew42/opensubs.io/scratchpad.md

   test/use_cases/users/reset_password_test.exs:70

 ## DONE

+- Extract the logic to generate the spendings summary from `subscription_controller` to `view_spendings_summary` use case
+- Expose an http API to show the spendings summary of the user `HTTP GET /api/subscriptions/summary`

+{
+  data: {
+    currency: "EUR",
+    currency_symbol: "€",
+    total: "7878.99"
+    spendings: [
+      {category: "travel", amount: "239.99"},
+      {category: "videogames", amount: "999.99"},
+      {category: "other", amount: "9.99"},
+      {category: "uncategorized", amount: "1900.00"},
+    ]
+  }
+}

 - `Other` should be the default value of category for all the new payments.
 - All the payments - prior to the release of this feature - will be migrated to a `Uncategorized`category (we translate this by adding the value uncategorized in the category field?).